anutkk/sphericalgeometry/README.md

 * `insphericalpolygon` - Returns points inside of a spherical polygon (in-work).
 -->
 ## Service functions
-Basic non-original functions, which were included mainly to be used by high-level functions or scripts (some do not exist yet):
+Basic functions, which were included mainly to be used by high-level functions or example scripts:

 * `gnomonic_proj` - Computes the gnomonic projection (also called central projection) of points on the sphere.

 * `geog2cart` - Converts geographic coordinates (lat/lon) to 3D Cartesian coordinates.

+* `cart2geog` - Convert 3D Cartesian coordinates to geographic coordinates.

 * `geodesic_waypoints` - Computes waypoints along a geodesic ("great circle") between two points.

-* `cart2geog` - Convert 3D Cartesian coordinates to geographic coordinates.

 ## Some basic notions of spherical geometry
 ### Great circles and geodesics